 So what is there to do in Seattle?

 There are the typical tourist activities like Pike's Place Market and the Space Needle, which you can read more about here.
 But together those won't take more than half a day.
-There's food tours, underground city tours focusing on the seedy underbelly and dark past of Seattle, and the colorful Chihuly exhibit right in the shadow of the Space Needle.
-Here are my recommendations for what to do in Seattle.
+There are food tours, underground city tours focusing on the seedy underbelly and dark past of Seattle, and the colorful Chihuly exhibit right in the shadow of the Space Needle.
+I recommend doing all of these on a first visit to Seattle, but if you’re staying a few more days or have already done these tried and true tourist activities, what else is there to do?

 View Art at the Seattle Art Museum (SAM)